nzpocketguide.com© NZPocketGuide.com

 4. Rakaitane Track (45-minute Loop)

 Delve into this mixed podocarp forest filled with mosses and fascinating trees.
-The easy track provides some great views of the Arnold River.
+The easy track provides some great views of the Arnold River and is a relaxing forest wander near the river’s outlet.

 NZPocketGuide.com© NZPocketGuide.com